Jcparkyn/phetch/README.md

 }
 ```

 Content outside of the `<ObserveQuery/>` component will not be re-rendered when the query state changes.
-If you need the whole component to re-render, you can call `StateHasChanged`:
+If you need the whole component to re-render, you can call `StateHasChanged` without adding child content:

 ```cshtml
 <ObserveQuery Target="query" OnChanged="StateHasChanged">